WhitePeachTea/https-github.com-titaniumbones-html-tutorial-ex/README.md

 ## What is a HTML5 Video?

+<a href="https://en.wikipedia.org/wiki/HTML5_video">What is a HTML5 Video</a>

-In past, We used plug-in tool such as Flash to play video in website.
+In past, We used plug-in tool such as <a href="https://en.wikipedia.org/wiki/Adobe_Flash_Player">Adobe Flash Player</a> to play video in website.
 But Flash is history now,
 Today we use HTML5 <audio> and <video> element to embed a video in a web page.